YuxingLiu/CarND-Traffic-Sign-Classifier-Project/README.md

 | RELU					|												|
 | Softmax				| probabilities of 43 traffic signs             |

 The first 3 convolutional layers consist of 32, 64, 128 (respectively) 5x5 filters, followed by 2x2 max pooling.
 The output of the third convolutional layer is flatten and fed to 3 fully connected layers, which are composed of 256, 128, 43 neurons, respectively.
-In addition, dropout is applied to the output of the 2 hidden layers.
+In addition, dropout is applied to the outputs of the 2 hidden layers.

 ```python
 import tensorflow as tf